jedi-academy/learn-4711/data/assignments/assignment1.md

 This applies specifically to classes, which at this stage will be your controllers and models.

-Your views should have no PHP in them, apart from possibly comments.
+Your views should have no PHP in them.

 Remember the golden rules!!!
 (Can't stress this enough, obviously)